syncfusion-content/maui-docs/MAUI/StepProgressBar/customization.md

 ![customize-description-using-datatemplate](images/customization/customize-description-using-datatemplate.png)

-## Customize primary snd secondary appearance using DataTemplateSelector
+## Customize primary and secondary text appearance using DataTemplateSelector
 You can customize the appearance of the step descriptions using the [PrimaryTextTemplate]() and [SecondaryTextTemplate]() properties in [SfStepProgressBar]().
 The DataTemplateSelector can be used to choose a different data template for each step description in the step progress bar based on the step’s data.
 This allows you to customize the appearance of a particular step description based on certain conditions.

 {% tabs %}